MVakharia/Tools-Theory-CompSci/README.md

 Define `MinHeap.bubbleUp()`.
 It will maintain the heap conditions as additional elements are added.

+- `bubbleUp()` is called by `add()`, which appends an element to `.heap`.
+- `current` is defined within `bubbleUp()`.
+It points to the added element's index.
+- The initial value of `current` is the added element's current location (the end of `.heap`).

+Define `MinHeap.popMin()`.
+It will pop the minimum value.

+Define `MinHeap.heapify()`.
+It will reform the heap if the root node is removed.

+- The role of `heapify()` is similar to that of `bubbleUp()`.
+Look up the differences.

+When heapifying, we want to choose the correct child when faced with the choice of either the left or right child.

+- The correct choice is the smaller of the two children: choosing the larger would stop us from maintaining our heap condition.

 Define three helpers: `getParent()`, `getLeft()`, and `getRight()`:

 ```